jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to write more tests with bool?<booleans 2: test with bool>`
+:ref:`Would you like to write more tests with bool?<how to test if something is grouped as True>`

 ----